Mirasaki/dayz-leaderboard-bot/README.md

 A DayZ bot written in Javascript to display your leaderboard using the CFTools Cloud API.

+## Archived

+This project has been archived and has since been replaced with [cftools-discord-bot](https://github.com/Mirasaki/cftools-discord-bot), a bot that that fully utilizes the CFTools Data API and offers way more than just a leaderboard

 ## Demo

 Come try the bot yourself in our official [support server](https://discord.gg/jKja5FBnYf)!